academe/XeroPHP/README.md

 * Storage of the OAuth tokens to your own application.
   A hook is provided so that refreshed tokens can be updated in storage.
 * Knowledge of how to navigate the results is left with your application.
-  The generic nested data object helps to do this.
+  However, the generic nested data object that the response builds, helps to do this.

 This package needs the OAuth token and secret gained through authorisation to access the API, and the session handler token if automatic refreshing is needed for the Partner Application.

-This package does not care what you use at the front end obtain those tokens.
+This package does not care what you use at the front end to obtain those tokens.
 The two packages recommended above to do this are reliable, well documented, and focus on just getting that one job done.

-I am mostly focusing on getting this working for the Xero Partner app, as it must be trusted to just keep on running as a scheduled process without losing the tokens and needing a user to re-authenticate.
-Once a Partner app has been authorised, it should be theory be able to access the Xero account for 10 years, refreshing every 30 minutes.
+I am mostly focusing on getting this working for the Xero Partner app, as I need a robust librayr that just keeps on running as a scheduled process without losing the tokens and needing a user to re-authenticate.
+Once a Partner app has been authorised, it should in theory be able to access the Xero account for 10 years, refreshing every 30 minutes.
 In reality, tokens will get lost - even Xero has downtime that can result in lost authentication tokens.